Henry Crawford

 Henry Crawford is one of the main characters in Jane Austen's 1814 novel, Mansfield Park.
-Austen challenges her readers by creating as her most attractive male character, a man whose main objective in life is to cause hurt to women.
 He is depicted as a man who, though not conventionally handsome, has great charisma.
 He is lively, witty and charming, a great asset at dinner parties, and admired by nearly all.
 Henry and his sister bring a fresh energy to the rather dour and oppressive atmosphere of Mansfield Park.
 At Sotherton his potential for disruption begins to emerge.

 Arrival of the Crawfords

 Backstory

 Henry's education had been at Westminster and Cambridge.
 On his twenty-first birthday, he inherited Everingham, an estate in Norfolk worth £4,000 a year (now equivalent to about £400,000).

 Henry and Mary Crawford are described as lively attractive personalities with elegant London airs, and often characterised by critics as the anti-hero and anti-heroine.
 Orphaned, they have been living in London with their uncle, the Admiral.
 The Admiral's wife is said to have favoured Mary, and the Admiral to have spoiled Henry.
 After the Admiral's wife dies, he brings his mistress into the house and Mary decides it is time to leave.
 She would have preferred to move to Everingham but Henry, unwilling to settle down, refuses.